Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

 # MediaWiki Migration

-In June, 2024, we undertool a migration from a rather aged MediaWiki instance that has house gmod.org for nearly 20 years to a set of markdown files that are now hosted in a [GitHub repo](https://github.com/GMOD/gmod.github.io) and hosted by GitHub.io.
+In June, 2024, we undertook a migration from a rather aged MediaWiki instance that has housed gmod.org for nearly 20 years to a set of markdown files that are now stored in a [GitHub repo](https://github.com/GMOD/gmod.github.io) and hosted by GitHub.io.

 ## Details